KPMG-CZ/R-Data-Challenge-2018/README.md

 * **Script** – original script used to analyze data, produce and visualize results

-### Submit by June 12th 23:59 to r-challenge@kpmg.cz
+### Submit by June 12th 23:59 to r-challenge@kpmg.cz (to be used also in a need of any clarification)
-In the case of any questions

 # Digitální aspekty Českých domácností